Information to patients about COVID-19 vaccination

 Car parking and facilities

-We are re-introducing parking charges from Monday 4 January 2021 on both of our car parks for patients and visitors.
+From 1 May 2021, car parking for patients and visitors is free of charge on both of our car parks for patients and visitors.

 Withington is the closest local centre, about a 10 minute walk from the hospital.
 There are a range of cafes along the main street.
 Didsbury is another local centre about 15 to 20 minutes' walk or a short bus journey.
 It has a number of cafes and restaurants.